-Finally, a Central Auditing Unit (four staff) should undertake internal quality control of all data, to ensure consistency and transparency.
-Technical officers of this unit require knowledge and experience of data quality analysis and evaluation.
+Finally, a Central Auditing Unit (four staff) will undertake internal quality control of all data, to ensure consistency and transparency.
+Technical officers of this Unit will require knowledge and experience of data quality analysis and evaluation.

-Figure 9.
+Figure 10.
 Institutional structure for the National Forest Inventory for REDD+.